alexwbt/tecky-project-3/README.md

 #### 6. Problem Solving Page
 * View/Solve Problem
     * show canvas if required
-    * show proble title, discription, rating
+    * show proble title, description, rating
     * list of custom block that creator has chosen for user
     * blockly editor for user to solve problem
 * Show Canvas If Required